 Additionally, you can give customers a broad choice of payment methods and providers (6% of customers quote the lack of payment options as a reason for abandoning their purchase).
-Thanks to the unified API of Payment Orchestration Layers, offering new methods on popular demand is very straightforward for e-commerce platform owners and merchants.
-Less friction, more flexibility, much conversion.
+Thanks to the unified API of Payment Orchestration Layers, offering local payment methods on popular demand is very straightforward for e-commerce platform owners and merchants.

 Better Merchant Experience

-What’s true for customers is also true for merchants.
+What’s true for consumers is also true for merchants.
 If you run an online marketplace, you can set up your Payment Orchestration Platform to cater to the specific needs of your merchants.
-POs offer a unified approach: For triggering the payment, for payment splitting in mixed-cart purchases, reconciliation and also for refunds – one of the biggest challenges merchants face in e-commerce today.
+POs offer a unified approach for triggering the payment, for payment splitting in mixed-cart purchases, reconciliation and also for refunds – one of the biggest challenges merchants face in e-commerce today.

-Merchants don’t have to handle distinct reconciliation file-formats acquirers or PSPs present them.
-They simply can trigger payments and refunds using the unified API of the POL and don’t need to fumble with different APIs, implementations and processes.
+Furthermore, merchants don’t have to handle distinct reconciliation file-formats that acquirers or PSPs present to them.
+They simply can trigger payments and refunds using the unified API of the POL.
+They don’t need to fumble with different APIs, implementations and processes.
 Lastly, the Payment Orchestration Layer can take care of merchant billing and settlement and automatically trigger payouts of available funds depending on individual configuration per merchant.

 No Vendor Lock-In